josmar-crwdstffng/angular/docs/DEVELOPER.md

 ### VS Code
 1. Install [Clang-Format](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) extension for VS Code.
 2. It will automatically pick up the settings from `.vscode/settings.json`.
-If you haven't already, create a `settings.json` file by following the instructions [here](../.vscode/README.md).
+If you have not already, create a `settings.json` file by following the instructions [here](../.vscode/README.md).

 ### WebStorm / IntelliJ
 1. Install the [ClangFormatIJ](https://plugins.jetbrains.com/plugin/8396-clangformatij) plugin